matthowarth26/is601_module13/README.md

 # FastAPI Calculator Application

-This project includes a FastAPI calculator where users can perform operations such as add, subtract, multiply, and divide.
+This project includes a calculator API and web interface where users can perform arithemtic operations such as add, subtract, multiply, and divide.
+The application includes user authentication and persists data using PostgreSQL.

 ## Key Features
 - Docker containerization
 - PostgreSQL database integration
-- Factory method for creating and instantiating calculations
-- SQLAlchemy polymorphic models support multiple calculation types in one table
-- BREAD operations for calculations
+- Redis integration for JWT token blacklist
 - User authentication with JWT
 - Secure user model using SQLAlchemy ORM models and Pydantic schemas
+- BREAD operations for calculations
+- Web UI using Jinja2 templates and static CSS
 - CI/CD pipeline with GitHub Actions and Docker Hub
 - Security scanning with Trivy

-## BREAD Features
-- Browse: Retrieve all calculations for the authenticated user - GET /calculations
-- Read: Retrieve a single calculation by ID - GET /calculations/{calc_id}
-- Edit: Update inputs and optionally the calculation type - PUT /calculations/{calc_id}
-- Add: Create a new calculation - POST /calculations
-- Delete: Remove a calculation - DELETE /calculations/{calc_id}
+## Web Page Interfaces
+- Home: home page
+- Login: user login
+- Register: acount creation
+- Dashboard: perform calculations

 ---